rse/microkernel/README.md

 interface Module {
     /*  mandatory module descriptor.
         name:   unique name of module, by convention in all lower-case.
+        group:  one group,        by convention in all upper-case, to associate the module with.
         tag:    one or more tags, by convention in all upper-case, to associate the module with.
         before: one or more modules (or groups or tags) the current module has to come before.
         after:  one or more modules (or groups or tags) the current module has to come after.  */
     module: {
         name:    string;                  /*  e.g. "foo"  */
+        group?:  string;                  /*  e.g. "RESOURCE"  */
         tag?:    string | Array<string>;  /*  e.g. "RESOURCE"  */
         before?: string | Array<string>;  /*  e.g. [ "BOOT", "bar" ]  */
         after?:  string | Array<string>;  /*  e.g. "quux"  */